Rustic Grade Flooring Explained

 How much waste should I expect to have with rustic grade hardwood flooring?

 It’s up to you to decide which defects you will keep or discard.
-But to give you a ballpark consider 10-20% for cut out and waste.
+But Hardwoods4less recommends a 20% waste factor when buying rustic/utility/cabin/builder grade wood.

 Pictures don’t do it justice

 When ordering, ask about the average length of the boards.
 Also, keep this in mind: When viewing pictures of rustic grade hardwood flooring up close, the flooring may appear unappealing.
 But when looking at flooring in your home or other location, you’re standing from a distance.
 Once installed, what may seem unsightly up close will not so easily stand out from afar.